nasa/cumulus-ecs-task/README.md

 This library requires additional configuration to be added to the app/config.yml file under the `ecs` block, as well as a list of activity names under `activities`.

-Here's an example deploment configuration that would be placed in app/config.yml:
+Here's an example deployment configuration that would be placed in app/config.yml:

 ```yml
 yourdeployment: